azoff/bpm/README.md

 });
 ```

 _bpm_ goes above and beyond to be as useful as possible, in some cases correcting user-error by suggesting possible misspelling in package names or incorrect version numbers.
 You can play around with this functionality by using the `suggest` method, or you may even use the `list` method to quickly view the entire package catalog.
+Once you are done prototyping, the `manifest` method will help you quickly see the scripts you used.

 ```javascript
 bpm.suggest('jqury'); // returns "jquery"